-Once the final grades for a course or clerkship are in the electronic gradebook, an alteration in a student's grade will not be accepted by the Dean's office unless the Course Director or Chairman certifies in writing that the original final grade was given in error (mistake in calculation, student's names mixed-up, etc.).
+Once the final grades for a course or clerkship have been sent to the Dean's office, an alteration in a student's grade will not be accepted by the Dean's office unless the Course Director or Chairman certifies in writing that the original grade was given in error (mistake in calculation, student's names mixed-up, etc.).
 Specifically, the change of a subjective evaluation will not normally be a sufficient reason to change a grade.

-(Approved by the College of Medicine Executive Committee, 12/20/90; revised COM Curriculum Committee 12/9/24)
+(Approved by the College of Medicine Executive Committee, 12/20/90)